Gambling in China: Mainland China

 Gambling is generally illegal in China.

-Two state-run lotteries exist, the Welfare Lottery and the Sports Lottery, set up in 1987 and 1994, respectively.
+Two state-run lotteries exist, the Welfare Lottery (中国福利彩票 (Zhōngguó fúlì cǎipiào)) and the Sports Lottery (中国体育彩票 (Zhōngguó tǐyù cǎipiào)), set up in 1987 and 1994, respectively.
 The Chinese government does not legally consider the lotteries a form of gambling.
 Illegal gambling in China remains common, including unofficial lotteries, clandestine casinos, and betting in games such as mahjong and various card games.
-In 2010, The Daily Telegraph (UK) reported that an estimated one trillion yuan are wagered in illegal gambling every year in China.
+In 2010, The Daily Telegraph reported that an estimated one trillion yuan are wagered in illegal gambling every year in China.
 Problem gambling exists in the country, and may be more prevalent than in countries with legalized gambling.
 Online gambling is another outlet for illegal gambling in the country.

 In June 2018, the Chinese Government banned all online poker applications.
 App stores had to remove all poker related applications, and the promotion of poker in general via all social media channels in China (such as WeChat and Weibo) were forbidden.

 As authorities intensify efforts to curb such activities, gambling in secluded locations, and mobile gambling setups designed to evade police detection, are increasingly prevalent, particularly in rural regions of provinces like Yunnan, Shanxi, and Anhui.